sathvik-spartan/Climate-Data-Analysis-Using-Python/README.md

 ## Future Work

-Potential enhancements for this project include:
+Potential enhancements for this mini project include:

 * Integration of larger and real-time climate datasets.
 * Development of predictive climate models.